 These and ongoing clinical trials show great promise for gemcitabine as a mesothelioma treatment, though more studies are needed.
 Researchers are likely to continue combining it with other chemotherapy drugs.
 They may also combine the drug with with new, more targeted compounds like immunotherapy drugs and vaccine therapies.
-These advances in using chemotherapy drugs for unapproved uses are what lead to new treatments and greater hope for patients struggling with a difficult disease like mesothelioma.
+Tesing chemotherapy drugs for unapproved uses leads to new treatments and greater hope for patients struggling with a difficult disease like mesothelioma.

 Get Your FREE Resources Sent Overnight